Saturate/LazyFrog/README.md

 - **Auto-play**: Automated gameplay with configurable strategies
 - **Mission database**: Local storage with export capability

+### FrogDB

+[FrogDB](https://frogdb.akj.io/) is a community-contributed mission database for Sword & Supper.
+Browse, search, and import missions discovered by other players.
+The extension includes a one-click import feature to easily add missions from FrogDB to your local database.

 ### For Developers

 See [extension/README.md](extension/README.md) for setup, architecture, and debugging information.